Working with GordonWeddingFilms

 -

-- This typically includes a short film of around 3 to 5 minutes, which captures the essence of the day in a dynamic and emotional way,
+- This typically includes a short film of around 3 to 5 minutes, crafted to deliver a focused and powerful experience, where every moment is intentional and carries meaning,

-- and a longer film of around 15 minutes, which provides a more complete and immersive retelling of the wedding.
+- and a longer film of around 15 minutes, offering a more immersive and structured retelling, without becoming exhaustive.

-- Editing is structured to create rhythm and progression, allowing the film to be experienced rather than simply viewed
+- Each edit is built with a deliberate rhythm and progression, allowing the film to be experienced as a story, not simply watched as a sequence of events.

-Each project is flexible and can be adapted based on the structure of the wedding and the expectations of the couple .
+Each project remains flexible and is adapted to the structure of the wedding and the level of storytelling envisioned.

 Technical approach